Updated on April 7th, 2021

 If you decide that at-home opioid detox is just not worth the risk, medical detox is an excellent alternative.
 Enrolling in an inpatient opioid detox program will ensure your safety, comfort, and a successful detoxification process.

-Many medical detox centers are also designed to feel like home so you can feel comfortable and safe while you rest.
+Our Austin medical detox center and Houston drug detox center are also designed to feel like home so you can feel comfortable and safe while you rest.
 You’ll also receive chef-prepared meals that are delicious and well-balanced to enhance your physical recovery.
 After you complete your program, your treatment team will provide professional recommendations for ongoing care to give you the best chance at sustained, long-term sobriety.
 Examples of continuing care programs could include residential rehab, outpatient rehab, IOP, or a sober living program.

 At-home opioid detox and withdrawal are physically and psychologically challenging, as well as unsafe.
 Fortunately, it’s not the only route to sobriety and recovery.
 An opioid detox program can provide the professional and peer support you need to fully recover.